hphuongdhsp/ml-blog/_posts/2022-08-04-segmentation-model-part3.md

     classes=1,                              # model output channels (number of classes in your dataset) )
 ```

+Here we use:
+- Unet architecture for the segmentation model.
+Unet has two components: encoder and decoder
+- encoder: EfficientNet B4 which is written by [timm](https://github.com/rwightman/pytorch-image-models) library
+- input channels: 3 for RGB images, 1 for gray-scale images
+- classes: 1 for binary segmentation, 2 for multi-class segmentation.

 ###  5.2 Define LightningModule
 We next use `LightningModule` to wrap the model into the model module of Pytorch Lightnining.